jjradler/jjradler.github.io/blog/_posts/2025-01-21-seven-languages-seven-weeks-ruby-day1.md

 ![got_any_lamps](../../assets/img/got_any_lamps.jpeg)

 You have to press `q` to quit it.
-It is, hoewver, a very long list of methods.
+It is, however, a very long list of methods.
 Presumably, each number as a member of `class` `Integer` has access to every one of these methods!

 Any of these methods can be called with the dot operator.